lokefu/-Tic-Tac-Toe-/README.md

 # Tic Tac Toe
-A Tic Tac Toe game which we play a lot in childhood
+A Tic Tac Toe game which we play a lot in childhood.